The Age of the Martyrs

 The meaning of martyrdom

 The word “martyr” comes from the Greek martys (μάρτυς), the witness.
 The martyr renders to Christ the fullest witness: he would rather lose his life than deny him, and so gives of the love of God a proof that nothing surpasses.
 His death configures him to that of Christ, whose cross he shares in order to share his victory.
 The Church has always held it to be a baptism in blood: he who dies for Christ without having received the baptism of water is washed of all sin and enters heaven at once.
 The acts of the martyrs, those accounts of their trial and their death, show them often at peace, sometimes joyful before the torment, for this strength comes not from themselves but from grace.
-“Be faithful unto death, and I will give you the crown of life.”
-Revelation 2:10

 The veneration of the martyrs

 From the beginning, the Church surrounded her martyrs with a particular honour.
 Their remains were gathered like a treasure, the day of their death was noted, which was called their birth into heaven, and each year the faithful gathered on their tomb to celebrate the Eucharist there.
 From this come the catacombs, those underground galleries where the dead reposed, and the usage, remaining to our day, of sealing relics of saints in the stone of the altar.
 The martyr being united to the sacrifice of Christ, the sacrifice was offered upon his body.
-“I saw under the altar the souls of those who had been slain for the word of God and for the witness they had borne.”
-Revelation 6:9

 The question of the lapsi